PRIVACY POLICY

 The Firm may further share your personal data with third parties for the following reasons:

-• For legal proceedings or complying with legal obligations, a court order, or the instructions of a government authority;
+- for legal proceedings or complying with legal obligations, a court order or the instructions of a government authority; and

 Data Privacy Enquiries